Don’t you wonder what’s in your pup’s head? I do. There’s something truly special about the bond with our dogs.

 Research from the University of Vienna is beginning to be able to explain why.
 Through their studies, these researchers are learning that dogs can “catch” emotions, which makes that feeling of empathy so powerful.
 When you’re sad or happy, your dog can distinguish between the two.
 Then, your pup will match their behavior to mirror what you are feeling.

 That’s why when you are sad, your dog will sit with you for comfort, rather than come bounding over, tail wagging.

 These studies also showed that dogs can empathize not just with humans, but with other dogs too.
 When they heard a human crying or a dog whimpering, their behavior changed.
 Emotional content, whether positive or negative, invoked emotional responses from dogs.
 Non-emotional content, however, did not have the same result.
 Who said dogs have no feelings?

 Dog’s Respond Strongly to Positive Emotions

 One of the researchers in the study, Annika Huber, said that they were “surprised by how the dogs responded to positive emotional sounds.”
 She went on to say that the dogs “paid the same level of attention to them as to negative emotional sounds, but did not express negative emotion behaviors in the same way.”

 What all of this says is that a dog’s emotions reflect its surroundings and the people and animals in it.
 When a dog hears a negative sound, they aren’t just reacting in fear; they are understanding that sound on a fairly advanced emotional level.

 A dog, in other words, has the ability to exhibit empathy, an emotion that is very important in human behavior as well.

 Our dogs are sensitive.
 We’ve known this.
 But just how sensitive they are to emotions is registering as a surprise for the researchers who are studying their behavior.
 Understanding a dog’s emotions is becoming easier for all of us.

 When it comes to understanding a dog’s emotions, it’s all about your surroundings.
 What’s happening that causes your dog to act a certain way?
 Let me know in the comments.
-When you learn more about your dog and they’ll learn more about you, too!
+When you learn more about your dog, they’ll learn more about you, too!